GabeScott/standard-works-vault/General Conference/1989 October - The Summer of the Lambs.md

 It would have been far easier to save our lambs if the mothers had been there to feed them.
 Young women, you are the mothers of tomorrow.
 Young men, you are the fathers.
 Together, you are the parents, the teachers, and the advisers who will help nurture and feed young lambs and lead them home.
 Prepare yourselves now for that sacred responsibility.
 Study the scriptures.
 Develop your God-given talents.
 Learn all you can about the world around you that is clean and good.
 Prepare yourselves to enter the temple of the Lord and be worthy to receive the ordinances and blessings by living, teaching, and sharing the gospel.

 Your Heavenly Father knows you and cares about what you are doing.
 He wants you to fulfill your divine mission, then come home and bring your family and friends with you.
 He wants you to be happy.
 Be on your knees daily and talk to your Heavenly Father.
 Share the happy times.
 Talk about what’s hard for you.
 Like my father, your Heavenly Father will understand.
-He’ll be there to walk with you, and to comfort and protect you, for he has promised to those who seek him, “I will be on your right hand and on your left, and my Spirit shall be in your hearts, and mine angels round about you, to bear you up.”
-(D&C 84:88.)
+He’ll be there to walk with you and to comfort and protect you, for he has promised to those who seek him, “I will be on your right hand and on your left, and my Spirit shall be in your hearts, and mine angels round about you, to bear you up.” ([[D&C 84.88|D&C 84:88]].)

 Our prophet, President Benson, has said, “The symbolism of the Good Shepherd is not without significant parallel in the Church today.”
 The sheep need to be led by watchful shepherds.
 “With a shepherd’s loving care, our young people, our young lambs, will not be as inclined to wander.
 And if they do, the crook of the shepherd’s staff, a loving arm, and an understanding heart will help to retrieve them.”
-(Regional Representatives’ Seminar, 3 Apr.
+(Regional Representatives’ seminar, 3 Apr.
 1987.)

 Parents, priesthood leaders, teachers, advisers, be “watchful shepherds”; and you, our noble youth, band together in the strength of the Lord and lead out in righteousness.
 Reach out with loving arms and understanding hearts to those who are weak or wandering.
 Help bring them back to the fold, where they can learn of the Good Shepherd and grow close to him.
 And please choose carefully the paths you walk, for others will follow.
 That’s the way with sheep.

 Of our little flock, we saved only one-third.
 And what of the Savior’s flock?
-He has said, “Feed my lambs. ...
-Feed my sheep.”
+He has said, “Feed my lambs. … Feed my sheep.”

 This I know: He needs our help.
 With more people to help, more lambs will be saved.
 A simple fact, but true.
 Of this I can bear testimony in the name of Jesus Christ, amen.